Mohammad-R-Rashid/Cancer-Assessment-From-Medication-History/README.md

 Copyright:
-All code was created orignally.
-If you want to use or repurpose the porject, please contact me.
+All code was created originally.
+If you want to use or repurpose the project, please contact me.

 QUESTION: